SimBuddy/iSpindel-Stat/README.md

 To make use of this project, you first need an iSpindel, and with it, a cloud account with Brew-spy.
 This is free.

-The final device will read the data you already send via your iSpindel, and use the temperature component to decide to turn a heater on or off.
+The final device will read the data you already send from your iSpindel, and use the temperature component to decide to turn a heater on or off.
 This could be an aquarium-style heater, a heating pad, or a space heater.
 It will allow you to maintain an ideal brewing temperature of 20 Degrees C.